 Coasts form a small portion of the Earth’s physical environments, yet they are key interface between marine and terrestrial ecosystems and a hotspot of biodiversity.
 In the last century, these unique environments have been developed at a fast pace, and are now particularly at risk to conditions linked with climate change.
 Until recent times, few environmental histories focused explicitly on the coast.
-My newest project, funded by IDEX junior excellence chair, focuses on the environmental history of north-western Europe’s Mediterranean coastline.
+This project, funded by IDEX junior excellence chair, focused on the environmental history of north-western Europe’s Mediterranean coastline.
 The project aims to write a social, political, ecological, and geomorphological history of this stretch of coast in the long transition to the urban-industrial era, from the early nineteenth century to the present.

 As part of the activities linked to this project, I have co-organized with Renaud Becot a workshop, entitled “Des sociétés littorales contemporaines ?
 Entre mutation et rémanence à l’heure de la colonisation de l’environnement côtier“, held at the Center for History at Sciences Po on June 6, 2017.